Minister of Foreign Affairs (Hungary)

-The minister of foreign affairs of Hungary (Magyarország külügyminisztere) is a member of the Hungarian cabinet and the head of the Ministry of Foreign Affairs.
-The current foreign minister is Péter Szijjártó.
+The minister of foreign affairs of Hungary (Magyarország külügyminisztere) is a member of the Government of Hungary and the head of the Ministry of Foreign Affairs.
+The current foreign minister is Anita Orbán.

 The position was called People's Commissar of Foreign Affairs (külügyi népbiztos) during the Hungarian Soviet Republic in 1919 and Minister besides the King (a király személye körüli miniszter) between 1848 and 1918, except in 1849 when Hungary declared its independence from the Austrian Empire.
-During the Austro-Hungarian Monarchy (1867–1918) the two countries also had a joint Minister of Foreign Affairs.
+During the existence of Austria-Hungary (1867–1918) the two countries also had a joint Minister of Foreign Affairs.